- Dr Morteza Hashemi

 - Research Interests

-- Social theory, Sociology of knowledge and science, Sociology of Technology, anthropology of science, Religion Studies, transhumanism, Immigration, postsecularism, Anthropology of Technology, Intersection of Religion and Technology
+- Social theory, Sociology of knowledge and science, Sociology of Technology, Religion Studies, transhumanism, Immigration, postsecularism, Anthropology of Technology, Intersection of Religion and Technology

-My research projects are focused on post-secularism and technology.
-I have explained my understanding of post-secularism in my first book, Theism and Atheism in a Post-Secular Age (Palgrave, 2017), and in my current research project I am extending the core argument of the book.
+My researches are focused on post-secularism and technology.
+I have explained my understanding of post-secularism in my first book, Theism and Atheism in a Post-Secular Age (Palgrave, 2017), and in my current project I am extending the core argument of the book.
 My Leverhulme funded project at the University of Edinburgh investigates strategies for post-secular integration, through civic engagement, among British Shia immigrants.
 It particularly investigates the possibility of using blood donation as a policy tool for integration of immigrants into broader society.

 Hashemi, M, (2017).
 Theism and Atheism in a Post-Secular Age, New York: Palgrave Macmillan.
 (Palgrave Website)

 - Winner of the Farabi International Award 2018 (Iran)

 - Shortlisted for the BSA Philip Abrams Memorial Prize 2018 (UK)

 ___________.
 (2016).
 A post-secular reading of public sociology.
 Social Compass, 63(4), pp.461-477. (online version)